Walking around the building, and making my way to the one place, there is a crowd. A huge and revolting crowd.

 I stride right into the room he told me to find him.
 The high ceiling makes it colder than it should be.
 It is vast and nearly empty and causes my once before stone and unbreakable shoulders to hunch and my arms to wrap around myself.

 There's few people in this room, and I spot him crouched in front of the farthest wall of the room.
-I don't see how this chill isn't affecting him.
+He sits without any care to anyone looking, and I don't see how this chill isn't affecting him.

 I make my way over to him in my cold position, my hate of the surrounding people radiating off of me.
-Not the ones in this room, though; the people in this room are artists and are of my species.
+The hate isn't for the people in this room, however.
+That would make me more selfish than I already am.

 My disgust still won't go away.

-He knows I'm there when I walk up behind him, my black mood being more present than the rest of me, but he does not move from his position.
+He knows I'm there when I walk up behind him, my black mood being more present than the rest of me and hard to ignore, but he does not move from his position.

 His black hair is an extreme contrast to the white room.
 It was a dead giveaway that it was him.
 I've never seen such hair so dark, but there it is.

-This wall is his to paint.
+This entire wall he is facing is his to paint.
 However much of it he wants to, the entirety or less.
 Whatever he feels like.

 Three other artists in here, same terms for them.
 They were picked out of the portfolios they sent in, the museum giving positions out.